inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

 Installing pip
 ..............

-We need to install easy_install so that we can install pip so that we can install nosetests and other python tools.
-Under windows you need to run a little script to install easy_install and then use easy_install to install pypi.
+We need to install easy_install so that we can install pip to install nosetests and other python tools.

+Under Windows you need to run a little script to install easy_install and then use easy_install to install pypi.

 Download the script on
 `this page <http://pypi.python.org/pypi/setuptools#windows>`_ called ez_setup.py and save it somewhere familiar e.g. :samp:`c:\temp`.